datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 After a few weeks spent harvesting and integrating book reviews, it is time to share some statistics.

-Over ?? millions reviews were harvested for about 300K books, or 15% of different books listed in Librarything (for simplicity I'll use the term Book instead of Work).
+Over 22 millions reviews were harvested on about 300K books, or 15% of different books listed in Librarything (for simplicity, the term Book is used instead of Work).
 I've started harvesting book sequentially (by id) to later processed them by popularity as a way to get more reviews.
 Some Work catalogued in Librarything could not be found in other sites while others had no reviews.

 | Statistics | **Librarything** | **Goodreads** | **Babelio** |
 |----|----|----|---|